 - Prerequisites: CHEM 14D/30B

 Note: Chemistry 153L was removed from the Neuroscience major requirements effective Fall 2017.
-If you are a student that entered prior to Fall 17 and the course is showing on your DARS as a requirement, please email neurosci@ucla.edu to remove the course manually.
-Thank you!
+If you are a student that entered prior to Fall 2017 and the course appears on your DARS as a requirement, please email neurosci@ucla.edu to update your DARS.

 Major Electives (3 courses)